If you think real estate SEO is just like any other business’s SEO, then think again.

 Did you know that 90% of homeowners are using online sources to find their next home?

-Search engine optimization, or SEO, plays a vital role in enabling your real estate business to reach and engage more customers online.
+Search engine optimization, or SEO, plays a vital role in enabling your real estate business to rank higher on search results to reach and engage more customers online.

 But real estate SEO requires specific strategies that differ slightly than SEO tactics that other businesses might use.

 If you want to reach your particular audience – those who are looking to buy or sell their home…

-We will also provide some of the top best practices you’ll need to start using if you want to capture more leads and clients online.
-Let’s get started!
+We will also provide some of the top best practices and SEO tips you’ll need to start using if you want to capture more leads and clients online.

 Why Real Estate SEO is Important